My story

 • PHP is the language that powers the majority of modern websites (+75% even today).

-• A framework is a kit that accelerates development by enforcing good practices.
+• A framework is a kit that speeds up development by enforcing good practices.

 • Symfony is one of the most powerful PHP frameworks.